google-apis-rs/generator/README.md

    * See which tasks you can perform using make

+# Shortcomings

+Note here everything you consider a limitation.
+It's something to possibly go back to once all high-priority items were resolved.

+* **CI of generated code repository is not triggered if the this one changes**
+   * The 'generated' code repository depends on the code here, but if we change it, the generated code repository will not be rebuild.

 # 🛸Project Goals🛸

 These are snatched from the original project (_OP_), with some adjustments and amendments.